 This test detects only the e13/a2 and e14/a2 fusion forms, which code for the p210 protein.
 Other fusion forms are not detected, including those containing the BCR e1 exon, which codes for the p190 protein commonly found in acute lymphoblastic leukemia (ALL).
 If the patient is known to carry an e1/a2 (p190) fusion form, BA190 / BCR/ABL, p190, mRNA Detection, Reverse Transcription-PCR (RT-PCR), Quantitative, Monitoring Assay should be used for monitoring.

 In general, the results of this assay cannot be directly compared with results generated from other PCR assays, including identical assays performed in other laboratories.
 Monitoring should be performed using the same method and laboratory for each subsequent specimen.
-However, the results may be directly compared with results obtained from laboratories reporting results using the international scale.

 Assay precision does not appear to be significantly affected by specimen transport or moderate delays in processing.
-However, in specimens with very low levels of bcr/abl these conditions may cause sufficient RNA degradation to produce false-negative results.
+However, in specimens with low levels of BCR-ABL1 these conditions may cause sufficient RNA degradation to produce false-negative results.
 Thus, specimens should be shipped as quickly as possible and specimens >3 days old at the time of receipt will be considered unacceptable.